 The mechanical engineer may design a component, a machine, a system, or a process, and analyse their design using the principles of work, power, and energy to ensure the product functions safely, efficiently, reliably, and can be manufactured economically.
 Central to a mechanical engineer's role is the design and the use of information technology.

-- The Bachelor of Engineering with Honours is fully accredited by Engineering New Zealand.
+- The Bachelor of Engineering with Honours in Mechanical Engineering is fully accredited by Engineering New Zealand.

 Five compulsory courses taken by all Engineering students:

 - ENGR 100 Engineering Academic Skills (0 points, no fees)

 - ENGR 101 Foundations of Engineering

 - PHYS 101 Engineering Physics A: Mechanics, Waves, Electromagnetism and Thermal Physics

 Plus courses specific to Mechanical Engineering:

 - EMTH 171 Mathematical Modelling and Computation

 In addition you must complete one other 100-level optional course.
 Check with the College of Engineering | Te Rāngai Pūkaha Student Advisor for suggested options.